 5 Ways Golf's Dress Code Is Evolving

-The one topic everyone loves to have their say on: the dress code.
+The one topic everyone loves to have their say on: the Golf's Dress code.
 Some of us have been fortunate enough to be able to join a golf club as a junior.
 Thankfully, the kids of today don’t seem to have to adhere to some of the prehistoric rules that we did back in the 90s, but the emerging acceptance and loosening of “rules” around attire should be a lesson to us all about how golf can move forward.

-Formal golf clothing is no longer a necessity.
+Formal golf clothing is no longer a necessity

 Gone are the days of baggy, formal trousers that you would only wear to get yourself past the pro-shop without a questioning glare.
 Gone are those where we wore golf shoes a size too big or small for us as the modern and much more practical shoes of today hadn’t yet hit the mainstream.
-The expense of conforming to the dress code was a huge inhibitor to the adoption of the sport by the younger generation.
+The expense of conforming to the Golf's Dress code was a huge inhibitor to the adoption of the sport by the younger generation.
 Thankfully, golf apparel is now much more tailored and fitted than what came before us.

-Golf clubs are removing ancient barriers.
+Golf clubs are removing ancient barriers

 Removing those barriers have certainly helped the take up of the sport, but how do we convert those who try the sport out at a young age, to sustaining their participation through school and college?

 Kids of today don’t want to look like the Walker Cup Rory or Rickie.
-This isn’t about asking ourselves what type of gear younger golfers want to wear; it’s about asking the youth themselves what they think of dress code, what they would like to see as acceptable around the course, if they are able to afford a polo or golf outerwear in addition to their day-to-day wear etc.
+This isn’t about asking ourselves what type of gear younger golfers want to wear; it’s about asking the youth themselves what they think of Golf's Dress code, what they would like to see as acceptable around the course, if they are able to afford a polo or golf outerwear in addition to their day-to-day wear etc.

 Let’s consider a scenario analysis: A 16-year-old is encouraged to take up golf and play a round at their local course.
 When they arrive, they’re told they cannot play without a polo shirt or equivalent outer layer.
 They have two options: A) buy a polo shirt in the pro-shop (£50), B) go home.
 If we assume that option A is an unrealistic expense, then option B is triggered where they likely won’t come back to the sport again.

-Social Media has impacted attitudes towards golf wear.
+Social Media has impacted attitudes towards golf wear

 The future of golf depends on the next generation of players.
 And now, more than ever, are we competing for attention with the rise of gaming, Instagram and other online activities, not to mention the long list of alternative sports they can and should play.